Snorkeling – Explore on your own

 Looking for a family outing that’s great for all ages?
 Grab a snorkel!

-Explore on your own at one of our artificial reefs (built to enhance and protect the marine environment), a guided group trip or take a walk down to the East Pass Jetty.
+Explore one of our artificial reefs (built to enhance and protect the marine environment) or take a walk down to the East Pass Jetty.
 Either way, get ready for a fun family outing where the crystal-clear water makes it easy to see redfish, crabs and maybe even a sea turtle!

 If you’re snorkeling with younger kids or beginner swimmers, the tide pools at Norriego Point and the East Pass Jetty offer shallow, calm waters.
 Search for hermit crabs along the rocks and watch the charter boats return back to the harbor in the afternoon.